 A top-ranked Canadian university

-UVic is ranked #11 globally and first in Canada among universities less than 50 years old by Times Higher Education (THE).
+In early 2013, UVic was ranked number 20 globally and first in Canada among universities less than 50 years old by Times Higher Education (THE).
 It also ranks in THE's elite global list of the top 200 universities, which includes approximately one per cent of the world's best institutions.
 Learn more about our rankings.

 Read the entire message.